JakeChapeskie/MyoScripts/README.md

 A collection of lua scripts for use with Myo

+##ScriptGeneratorPython
+A Simple Python script to generate lua scripts.
+See readme inside folder for detail

 ##Civilization V Map Control
 Tested and developed on Civilization V for Windows